FastStore WebOps - Dashboard

 Production domain

-In the Production domain section, choose your store’s domain from the dropdown list within the Host field and then click
+In the Production domain section, select the store domain from the dropdown list in the Host field and click

 Add

-The Current Domains section displays the default and primary domains that have been configured for your store.
-This section serves as a reference point to ensure that your domains are correctly set up in WebOps.
+The Current Domains section displays the default and primary domains configured for your store.
+This section is a reference point to ensure your domains are correctly set up in WebOps.
 By checking this list, you can confirm whether your domains have been successfully added and are ready for use in the FastStore environment.

-If your domain is not listed, it may indicate an issue with the configuration or DNS settings that need to be addressed before proceeding with the go-live process.
+If your domain isn't listed, it may indicate an issue with the configuration or DNS settings that need to be addressed before proceeding with the go-live.
+If you follow the external DNS settings guide correctly and the problem persists, open a ticket to VTEX support.

 To delete your FastStore project, click the More actions menu (